 - What are the two most popular cultural tours in Sri Lanka?

-- What is the Sri Lanka grand cultural tour program?
+- What is the grand Sri Lanka cultural tour?

-- What are the places included in Sri Lanka mini-cultural tour?
+- What are the places included in the Sri Lanka mini-cultural tour?

 - What is the duration of the Sri Lanka mini-cultural tour?